XiaoleXie/WinCo-Food-Inc-Image-Link/README.md

 # WinCo-Food-Inc-Image-Link
-Use Python to write codes to count overal image links for WinCo Food Inc and the missing links
+Use Python to write codes to count overall image links for WinCo Food Inc and the missing links

 import os.path
 import os